MTJB/blog_marktjbrown/content/posts/2021-04-05-moving-to-gatsby/index.md

 ```

 ## 👨🏻‍🏫 How to create a new GatsbyJS blog
-I use npm alongside the gatsby-cli to manage my dependencies and build my site for testing etc, therefore you will need to ensure you have both installed and running.
+I use `npm` alongside the `gatsby-cli` to manage my dependencies and build my site for testing etc, therefore you will need to ensure you have both installed and running.

 #### Getting started with Gatsby Starter Novella
-The theme I use for my blog is built on top of (and pretty entirely from) the [Novella](https://github.com/narative/gatsby-theme-novela) theme, who helpfully provide a starter repo - this can be installed like so;
+The theme I use for my blog is built on top of the [Novella](https://github.com/narative/gatsby-theme-novela) theme, who helpfully provide a starter repo - this can be installed like so;

 ```bash
 gatsby new my-site-name https://github.com/narative/gatsby-starter-novela
 ```

-That's almost everything, now the final step is to run a local developement server to allow you to make changes to your site;
+That's almost everything(!).
+Now, the final step is to run a local developement server to allow you to make changes to your site;

 ```bash
 gatsby develop